-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare ✓ Services that are not covered under Original Medicare, unless such services are specifically listed in the benefits section of this agreement. ✓ Services you get without prior authorization when prior authorization is required for such services. ✓ Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services that are not covered under Original Medicare, unless such services are specifically listed in the benefits section of this agreement. ✓ Services you get without prior authorization when prior authorization is required for such services. ✓ Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Transports by wheelchair van or ambulette and trips to or from a physician's office.
 Limited health-related transportation services are available for eligible members after an inpatient hospital stay.
 Refer to the "Transportation services" benefit in the Medical Benefits Chart in Section 2.1 for details.
 Treatment for injuries received while engaged in an illegal activity. ✓